F.a.q.

 What to bring in general?

-- Proper footwear.
+- Outdoor and walking-appropriate footwear.
 Be smart.

 - Towels